dzuk-mutant/blockchain/readme.md

 - You want to defend the freedom of people to choose their pronouns, what religion they practice, how they want to represent themselves, who they want to fuck and to defend the right of these people to speak without fear of inane, hateful bullshit.
 - You don't want to allow cults and hate groups to recruit vulnerable people.

+Think of it as a spam filter for harassment, hate and illegal content.

 This blocklist isn't prescriptive too.
 Each instance has a list of reasons of why you might want to block an instance for and you can take the action that is most appropriate for your instance.

-Don't know what a hate group is really like, or confused about which groups are hate groups?
+Don't know how to identify hate speech?
 Don't worry!
-I've included links to many reputable resources that can help you understand in this readme.
+I've included links to many reputable resources that can help you understand in this readme and in the [reasons](info/reasons.md) section.

 ---